mainsail-crew/sonar/.github/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to Mainsail!
+Thank you to all the people who have already contributed to projects of mainsail-crew!